JOJ0/joj0.github.io/_posts/2022-5-1-multiple-beets-libs.md

 eval "$(pyenv virtualenv-init -)"
 ```

-It's important that the oh-my-zsh pyenv plugin is loaded _after_ pyenv has been initialized, so let's put this line right below:
+It's important that the _Oh My Zsh_ pyenv plugin is loaded _after_ pyenv has been initialized, so let's put this line right below:

 ```bash
 plugins+=(pyenv)